-Just as the starting point for coverage under your plan is whether the services and supplies are eligible health services, the foundation for getting covered care is the network.
-This section tells you about network and out-of-network providers.
+Just as the starting point for coverage under your plan is whether the services and supplies are eligible health

 Network providers

 We have contracted with providers to provide eligible health services to you.
 These providers make up the network for your plan.
 For you to receive the network level of benefits you must use network providers for eligible health services.
 There are some exceptions: